intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/python.md

 #### **1.1 Official Release**

-You can install the latest release version of BigDL as follows:
+You can install the latest release version of BigDL (built on top of Spark 2.4.6 by default) as follows:
 ```bash
 pip install bigdl
 ```
-_**Note:** Installing BigDL will automatically install all the BigDL packages including `bigdl-nano`, `bigdl-orca`, `bigdl-chronos`, `bigdl-serving`, `bigdl-friesian` and their dependencies if they haven't been detected in your conda environment._
+_**Note:** Installing BigDL will automatically install all the BigDL packages including `bigdl-nano`, `bigdl-dllib`, `bigdl-orca`, `bigdl-chronos`, `bigdl-friesian`, `bigdl-serving` and their dependencies if they haven't been detected in your conda environment._

 #### **1.2 Nightly Build**